bertrandchenal/lakota/README.md

 important here, if concurrent writes here-above were made through two different machines with incorrect clock the "last write" would be the one from the machine with a clock running ahead.

+# Roadmap

+- Shallow clone
+- Improve groupby/aggregate from the cli